Community Standards

 Illegal Activity

-You may not share content that promotes or causes illegal activity.
+You may not share content that promotes or causes illegal activity, and you may not use Actually Hangout to facilitate illegal activity.

 Intellectual Property